kcaisley/frida/docs/build_system.md

 That latter piece would be yours to add as a custom task.

 This maps very naturally to what FRIDA already has.
-Your measurement layer already separates waveform extraction from numpy-based measurement functions [measure.py#L1](file:///home/kcaisley/frida/flow/circuit/measure.py#L1).
-You already have functions for settling, delay, average power, offset, charge injection, etc. [measure.py#L306](file:///home/kcaisley/frida/flow/circuit/measure.py#L306).
+The analysis package separates backend result normalization from NumPy-based measurement functions [measure.py#L1](file:///local/frida/flow/analysis/measure.py#L1).
+It includes typed analyses for settling, delay, average power, offset, charge injection, and related metrics [measure.py#L262](file:///local/frida/flow/analysis/measure.py#L262).
 That is basically the analog equivalent of a cocotb checker, but post-simulation instead of live over VPI.

 I would make FRIDA’s analog “happy path” in SC look like this: